ThePaleoList Answers: Is Mustard Paleo?

 Is Mustard Paleo?

 While we can’t approve all brands, we declare Annie’s Naturals and other whole-grain varieties of this flavorful yellow condiment to be 100% Paleo.
 Even Robb Wolf supports a dose of mustard here and there.
+So is mustard Paleo?
+That depends on the brand.

 If you’d rather avoid anything in a jar, mix together these ingredients to make your own amazing whole-grain mustard (to go along with your bespoke ketchup):